hyperledger/fabric-samples/full-stack-asset-transfer-guide/docs/CloudReady/10-kube.md

 ## Take it Further:

-- Run the workshop on an [IKS or EKS Cloud Kubernetes cluster](13-kube-public-cloud.md).
+- Run the workshop on an [IKS or EKS or DOKS Cloud Kubernetes cluster](13-kube-public-cloud.md).
 - Run the workshop on an AWS VM, using your AWS account and an EC2 [#cloud-config](../../infrastructure/ec2-cloud-config.yaml).

 ---